JuliaPy/pyjuliapkg/README.md

 - `juliapkg.executable()` returns a compatible Julia executable.
 - `juliapkg.project()` returns the project into which the packages have been installed.
-- `juliapkg.resolve(force=False)` ensures all the depdencies are installed.
+- `juliapkg.resolve(force=False)` ensures all the dependencies are installed.
 You don't normally need to do this because the other functions resolve automatically.

 ## Details